-RPT-Fitch downgrades Ukrainian corporates on sovereign action
+RPT-Fitch Downgrades Ukrainian Corporates on Sovereign Action

 DTEK Holdings B.V.

-Foreign currency senior unsecured rating: downgraded to 'B-' from 'B'; Recovery Rating of 'RR4'
+Foreign currency senior unsecured rating: downgraded to 'CCC' from 'B-'; Recovery Rating of 'RR4'

 Short-term local currency IDR: affirmed at 'B'

-DTEK Finance BV's senior unsecured notes and DTEK Finance plc's senior unsecured guaranteed notes downgraded to 'B-' from 'B'; Recovery Rating of 'RR4' Please see 'Fitch Affirms DTEK at 'B', Stable Outlook', dated 25 March 2013 at www.fitchratings.com for Key Rating Drivers and Rating Sensitivities.
+DTEK Finance BV's senior unsecured notes and DTEK Finance plc's senior unsecured guaranteed notes downgraded to 'CCC' from 'B-'; Recovery Rating of 'RR4' Please see 'Fitch Affirms DTEK at 'B', Stable Outlook', dated 25 March 2013 at www.fitchratings.com for Key Rating Drivers and Rating Sensitivities.

 Ferrexpo Plc

-Foreign currency senior unsecured rating downgraded to 'B-' from 'B'; Recovery Rating of 'RR4'
+Foreign currency senior unsecured rating: downgraded to 'CCC' from 'B-'; Recovery Rating of 'RR4'

-Ferrexpo Finance plc's ranteed notes' senior unsecured rating downgraded to 'B-' from 'B'; Recovery Rating of 'RR4'
+Ferrexpo Finance plc's guaranteed notes' senior unsecured rating: downgraded to 'CCC' from 'B-'; Recovery Rating of 'RR4'

 Kernel Holding SA